-- (a) cash inflows or outflows from financing activities; or - (b) income tax receipts or payments.

-- 51 Estimated future cash flows reflect assumptions that are consistent with the way the discount rate is determined.
+- (a) cash inflows or outflows from financing activities; or - (b) income tax receipts or payments. - 51 Estimated future cash flows reflect assumptions that are consistent with the way the discount rate is determined.
 Otherwise, the effect of some assumptions will be counted twice or ignored.
 Because the time value of money is considered by discounting the estimated future cash flows, these cash flows exclude cash inflows or outflows from financing activities.
-Similarly, because the discount rate is determined on a pre-tax basis, future cash flows are also estimated on a pretax basis. - 52 The estimate of net cash flows to be received (or paid) for the disposal of an asset at the end of its useful life shall be the amount that an entity expects to obtain from the disposal of the asset in an arm's length transaction between knowledgeable, willing parties, after deducting the estimated costs of disposal. - 53 The estimate of net cash flows to be received (or paid) for the disposal of an asset at the end of its useful life is determined in a similar way to an asset's fair value less costs to sell, except that, in estimating those net cash flows: - (a) an entity uses prices prevailing at the date of the estimate for similar assets that have reached the end of their useful life and have operated under conditions similar to those in which the asset will be used. - (b) the entity adjusts those prices for the effect of both future price increases due to general inflation and specific future price increases or decreases.
-However, if estimates of future cash flows from the asset's continuing use and the discount rate exclude the effect of general inflation, the entity also excludes this effect from the estimate of net cash flows on disposal.
+Similarly, because the discount rate is determined on a pre-tax basis, future cash flows are also estimated on a pre-tax basis. - The estimate of net cash flows to be received (or paid) for the disposal of an asset at the end of its useful life shall be the amount that an entity expects to obtain from the disposal of the asset in an arm's length transaction between knowledgeable, willing parties, after deducting the estimated costs of disposal. - The estimate of net cash flows to be received (or paid) for the disposal of an asset at the end of its useful life is determined in a similar way to an asset's fair value less costs of disposal, except that, in estimating those net cash flows: - (a) an entity uses prices prevailing at the date of the estimate for similar assets that have reached the end of their useful life and have operated under conditions similar to those in which the asset will be used. - (b) the entity adjusts those prices for the effect of both future price increases due to general inflation and specific future price increases or decreases.
+However, if estimates of future cash flows from the asset's continuing use and the discount rate exclude the effect of general inflation, the entity also excludes this effect from the estimate of net cash flows on disposal. - 53A Fair value differs from value in use.
+Fair value reflects the assumptions market participants would use when pricing the asset.
+In contrast, value in use reflects the effects of factors that may be specific to the entity and not applicable to entities in general.
+For example, fair value does not reflect any of the following factors to the extent that they would not be generally available to market participants: